 Covid 19 and the oil industry

 Covid 19 and the shockwaves it has sent around the globe have affected almost every aspect of our lives.
-Work and leisure have been interrupted, travel banned, socialising made impossible, not to mention the health implications for millions of people globally.
+Work and leisure have been interrupted, travel banned, and socialising made impossible, not to mention the health implications for millions of people globally.

 All of this has meant businesses paused, people left their cars on their driveways and cancelled travel bookings.
-Essentially, lockdown ensured the demand for fuel plummeted and this had immediate, drastic implications for the oil industry.
+Essentially, the lockdown ensured the demand for fuel plummeted and this had immediate, drastic implications for the oil industry.

 Already suffering due to the popular shift towards renewable energies, this huge blow to the industry saw barrels of oil priced at negative value and petrol prices drop drastically.
 Many smaller petrol stations were forced to close as the financial situation became impossible for them to manage.